JRBCodes/fast-nuke-openfront-macro/README.md

 Use at your own discretion.
 I, the author, assumes **no responsibility or liability** for any consequences resulting from the use of this software.

-I strongly suggest using it in private servers only to mess with your friends, the script was used in private servers only during it's short development.
+I strongly suggest using it in private servers only to mess with your friends, the script was not used in public servers during its short development.